james-livefront/livefront-ai-guidance/04-prompt-library.md

 Found a prompt that works great?
 Share it!

+### Contributing Guidelines by Scope

+**Company-wide prompts:**

-1. Test it at least 3 times
+1. Test it at least three times and get feedback from others
-2. Document what it's for
+2. Ensure it's useful across multiple projects/tech stacks
-3. Include any context needed
+3. Document any required context clearly
-4. Add it to the appropriate section
+4. Add to the Company-wide section

+**Platform-level prompts:**

+1. Test within your platform team first
+2. Include platform context and tech stack details
+3. Use the scope template at the top of your prompt
+4. Add to your platform's subsection

+**Individual prompts:**

+1. Share experimental or highly specialized prompts
+2. Include your name and specific use case context
+3. Others can adapt or promote to broader scope if useful

+**Additional sharing**:
-5. Share in #dev-ai Slack channel
+Share in the `#dev-ai` Slack channel.

 Remember: The best prompts are the ones that save your teammates time.